-In January 2023, the Company entered into a transaction with the above mentioned factoring service provider (see section b(ii)), according to which the Company made an equity investment in this entity and agreed to provide it a three-year revolving credit facility, secured by account receivables, of approximately US\$100 million.
+In January 2023, the Company entered into a transaction with the above-mentioned factoring service provider (see section b(ii)), according to which the Company made an equity investment in this entity and agreed to provide it a three-year revolving credit facility, secured by account receivables, of up to approximately US\$100 million.
 According to the terms, the Company will be entitled to exercise warrants to preferred shares of the factoring service provider, in tranches based on amounts drawn.
-In October 2023, the factoring service provider drew under this arrangement an amount of US\$ 1 million.
+As at December 31, 2024, the factoring service provider drew under this arrangement an aggregated amount of US\$ 3 million.